cerebroapp/cerebro/docs/plugins/plugin-structure.md

 Check `settings` [example](./examples.md#using-settings)

-Look at [React Select](https://github.com/JedWatson/react-select) for more details on how the `option` type works.
+Take a look at [React Select](https://github.com/JedWatson/react-select) for more details on how the `option` type works.

 ## Available `env` variables